Information topologies on non-commutative state spaces: Exponential families

 Restrictions to affine subspaces of $\sa$ are the rule in subsequent arguments, hence we accept relatively open convex subsets of $\sa$ (in place of open subset of $\mathbb R^d$) as domains of differentiable maps and as ranges of diffeomorphisms and charts.
+We recall that the relative interior of the state space consists of all invertible states,